-DreamBuilder is a bilingual (English and Spanish) tool that teaches you everything you need to know to develop a business plan to start your business or expand an existing business.
-It is a fully-fledged curriculum that you can go through at your own pace.
+DreamBuilder is a bilingual (English and Spanish) tool that teaches you everything you need to know how to develop the main content of your business plan to start your business or expand an existing business.
+It is a fully-fledged curriculum you can go through at your own pace.

 The Office of Women’s Business Ownership

-If you are not sure where to start looking for help, you might consider reading through the website of the US Small Business Administration’s Office of Women’s Business Ownership.
+If you are unsure where to start looking for help, you might consider reading through the website of the U.S. Small Business Administration’s Office of Women’s Business Ownership.

 In addition to hosting summits and conferences, the Office of Women’s Business Ownership also: